uphop/faq-bot/README.md

 The project is mostly compute-hungry, and a bit less memory-hungry (with the current configuration, each Rasa bot retraining takes up to 1-x cores, and ~1GB).
 Therefore, recommended minimum configuration is 4x vCPUs / 1x GPU (if available), and 8GB memory.

 You will need to also configure HTTPS support and reverse proxy in order to expose the Capture Bot to Slack.
+The default exposed port of concierge bot is 5005, you need to route inbound traffic via reverse proxy to that port.
 Please check [this](https://blog.cloudboost.io/setting-up-an-https-sever-with-node-amazon-ec2-nginx-and-lets-encrypt-46f869159469) and [this](https://jay315.medium.com/installing-ssl-tls-certificates-on-aws-ec2-with-ubuntu-and-nginx-configuration-eb156a55f7e7) amazing guides.

 ## Troubleshooting